College of the North Atlantic

 Upon successful completion of the certificate program, graduates will be able to:

-7. Contribute to the effective daily operations of a tourism and hospitality organization or business as a skilled team member.
+7. Contribute to the daily operations of a tourism and hospitality organization or business as a skilled team member.

 1. High School